contao/docs/docs/dev/framework/security/data_container.md

 Starting with version 5.0, Contao uses Symfony security voters to check _create_, _read_, _update_ and _delete_ (CRUD) permissions in data containers.
 This replaces the `checkPermission` onload callbacks that were used in Contao 4 and before.
 Before implementing your Contao-specific voter, make sure to get familiar with [Symfony security voters](https://symfony.com/doc/current/security/voters.html).

 Contao provides an abstract class [AbstractDataContainerVoter](https://github.com/contao/contao/blob/5.3/core-bundle/src/Security/Voter/DataContainer/AbstractDataContainerVoter.php) to simplify voting on CRUD operations for one specific DCA table.
-See the following example for a typical archive table:
+See the following example for a typical parent table definition.

-First, we need the archive dca definition:
+First, we need the DCA for the parent table:

 ```php
 # contao/dca/tl_example_archive.php